dyyfk/weiqi-fullstack/CONTRIBUTING.md

 - [ ] Add timers to the game
 - [ ] Inform the reconnected users if the game has ended.
 - [ ] Change the data structure of chess store in database.
+- [ ] Fix the queuing mechanism.
+- [ ] Users should be able to select the ranking when registering.

 ### ✅ solved issues: